Back to blog

 The exploration-first messaging framework

-1. Acknowledge the transition — reference the career inflection point without being presumptuous about their plans (1-2 sentences)
+1. Acknowledge the transition: reference the career inflection point without being presumptuous about their plans (1 to 2 sentences)

-2. Plant the franchise seed — introduce franchise ownership as one option worth considering, not the only option (2-3 sentences)
+2. Plant the franchise seed: introduce franchise ownership as one option worth considering, not the only option (2 to 3 sentences)

-3. Offer educational value — share a resource, insight, or framework that helps them evaluate their options (1-2 sentences)
+3. Offer educational value: share a resource, insight, or framework that helps them evaluate their options (1 to 2 sentences)

 Example applying this framework: